hmito/esj72web/web/regist_information.md

 - Please also read [Other Notes](#other-notes) when registering.

 ## Proposals for Presentations and Sessions
-You can apply for Regular Presentaions, Symposia, and Workshops at the below links.
+You can apply for Regular Presentations, Symposia, and Workshops at the below links.
 Please read the description of each session (links in the table below) and [Other Notes](#other-notes) before applications.

 **[[Go to Application site]](https://iap-jp.org/esj/conf/login.php)**